In consulting, your personal reputation is everything. It is the one thing by which everything else in your career revolves around.

 Incidentally, this is one reason consulting firms favor candidates with strong academic backgrounds -- at least you don't have to worry that they are not capable of learning something new (now getting them to be willing to learn is something entirely different).

 It's unlikely you will be more talented than your colleagues.
-So the only differences between you and your colleagues is what you learn and when you learn it.
+So, the only difference between you and your colleagues is what you learn and when you learn it.

-For each project, there is a generally an obvious set of documents to learn.
-Often one of your colleagues on a client team (generally the one who used to be the "new" person on the team prior to your arrival) will pass along his or her big stack of papers to you... and eventually you will pass it along to the next new person.
+For each project, there is generally an obvious set of documents to learn.
+Often, one of your colleagues on a client team (generally the one who used to be the "new" person on the team prior to your arrival) will pass along his or her big stack of papers to you... and eventually, you will pass it along to the next new person.

-The project-specific learning materials tends to just materialize when you need them.
-So everyone tends to learn the same things at the same time in the lifecycle of their role on a project.
+The project-specific learning materials tend to just materialize when you need them.
+So, everyone tends to learn the same things at the same time in the lifecycle of their role on a project.

 Again, there is not much difference here.